 What would a potluck be without guest participation?
 A normal party and a lot more work for you, duh.
 While normal parties are also awesome, any form of event where a guest might ask, “Hey what should I bring?” is, by definition, a form of potluck!
 So even if you don’t think you need a planning tool, we’re going to bet you do *wink wink*.
 In fact, we believe almost every event should be considered a “potluck.”

-Once you’ve picked a them and built your guest list, of course your next thought is going to be what food should be brought.
+Once you’ve picked a theme and built your guest list, of course your next thought is going to be what food should be brought.
 You can be as specific or as general as you want to be, as long as you are thinking about the quantity needed.
 You could, for example, let your guests choose specific recipes by simply telling them you need five appetizers, five entrees, and five desserts.
 You could also be much more specific and request bacon-wrapped dates, pork medallions, and pecan pie (drool.)

-Because we realize that Great Aunt Margaret just has to bring her famous casserole, assigning specific dishes to specific guest is also totally fine as long as all of your guests know exactly who is bringing what!
+Because we realize that Great Aunt Margaret just has to bring her famous casserole, assigning specific dishes to specific guest is also totally fine as long as all of your guests know exactly who is bringing what.
 Don’t forget that just because you know who is bringing what, your guests also need to be informed.

 Oh, did you think that your list of needs ended at dessert?
 You’re so wrong, silly billy.
 To ensure that you are prepared for the best party ever, ask your guest to also bring some basic party essentials!
 Paper towels, a table cloth, folding chairs, ice, extra coolers, paper plates and plastic cutlery all are low-hanging fruit.
 Having an outdoor picnic?
-Don’t forget bug spray and some yard games like a football to toss around!
+Don’t forget bug spray and some yard games or a football to toss around!
 Hosting a Friendsgiving?
 Somebody should definitely bring plastic wine glasses and Exploding Kittens!

 Does all of this sound overly complicated?
 Don’t worry, that’s why we’re here!
 Use our Potluck App to simplify the entire process!